Currently in :

 Medicaid

-Medicaid is a free and public health insurance for those with a low-income status.
+Medicaid is a free public health insurance for self-employed people who have a low-income status.
 Each state owns and operates its own variant of the program, with some help from the federal government.
 There are different eligibility requirements depending on your state.
-You can access Medicaid at the Healthcare Marketplace if you qualify based on your income.

 Affordable Care Act